-StreamStats for Georgia and North Carolina
+StreamStats for Georgia, North and South Carolina

 Science Center Objects

 StreamStats is a map based Web application that provides information that can be used by engineers, managers, and planners to make informed decisions on water-related activities.
 Primary products are basin delineations, basin-characteristic measurements, and estimates of streamflow statistics.
 StreamStats allows for the analysis of upstream and downstream relations along streams.

 Go to the StreamStats Web site for: Georgia, North and South Carolina

 Part of the mission of the U.S. Geological Survey (USGS) is to provide information on streamflow in the Nation’s streams to help understand the Nation’s water resources.
 Streamflow statistics are used by water managers, engineers, scientists, and others to protect people and property during floods and droughts, and to manage, protect, and enhance water resources.
 StreamStats is a Web-based Geographic Information System (GIS) application that was created by the USGS, in cooperation with the Environmental Systems Research Institute, Inc., that allows users to easily obtain streamflow statistics, basin characteristics, and descriptive information for USGS streamgages and user-selected ungaged locations on streams (Ries, K.G., III, Guthrie, J.G., Rea, A.H., Steeves, P.A., and Stewart, D.W., 2008, StreamStats—A water resources Web application: U.S. Geological Survey Fact Sheet 2008–3067, 6 p.,.).

 The functionality (2014) in the StreamStats application includes the ability to:

 - Navigate and view base-map features inthe user interface, such as roads, streams, political boundaries, and USGS topographic maps;